rochmanofenna/CapsuleTech/README.md

 ### Worker proxy configuration

-The worker proxies `/api/runs` and `/api/runs/:id/events` to your FastAPI relay.
+The worker proxies `/api/runs`, `/api/runs/:id`, `/api/runs/:id/events`, and
+`/api/runs/:id/artifacts/*` to your FastAPI relay.
 Set `RELAY_BASE` in `wrangler.toml` (or in the Cloudflare dashboard) to the base URL of the relay, e.g. `https://relay.capsuletech.com`.
 Redeploy with `npx wrangler deploy` so the UI reflects live data.

 The relay itself can point at a Postgres database by setting the `DATABASE_URL` environment variable; if it is unset, it falls back to local JSONL files under `server_data/events/`.
+Artifact downloads are served from `ARTIFACTS_ROOT` (default: `server_data/artifacts/`).
+To expose capsule packs, proofs, or traces for a given run, place them under `ARTIFACTS_ROOT/<run_id>/` before replaying the events.

 ## Benchmarks